Budgeting for your healthcare elective is essential — here's why:

-The word “budgeting” can evoke fear in many a student (or graduate!), however it’s a necessary chore when it comes to planning a trip abroad.
-Budgeting for your healthcare elective is essential for a few reasons; it allows you to be financially prepared, it allows you to make adjustments to your spending in the lead up to your trip, and it means you can manage your expectations when it comes to spending money and added extras on your trip.
+It allows you to be financially prepared, to make adjustments to your spending in the lead up to your trip, and it means you can manage your expectations when it comes to spending money and while you're away.

 After you’re booked onto your programme, one of our operations administrators will be in touch to chat through the details of your trip with you.
 This includes information about booking your flight.
 This will likely be the biggest cost outside of your placement fee.